HelleJuul/credit_calc/README.md

 # credit_calc
- A calculator for annuity loans and differentiated loans
+A calculator for annuity loans and differentiated loans.

+Made as part of learning to code in Python with JetBrains Academy